cassowarii/zucchinibread.js/README.md

-# zucchinibread.js
+# zucchinibread.js 🥒🍞

 This is a distillation of some of the code I've been using to make puzzle games for the last little while.
 Code for loading/managing audio, loading/displaying images, running a very simple game loop, as well as a quite general and extensible 'screen transition' system.
 You could charitably call it a "game engine," but that might be giving it a little too much credit.
-I will probably add support for other stuff I like later (like spritesheets and map drawing), but I'm trying to be conservative with what I move into the library in case I need to change behaviors later.
+I will probably add support for other stuff I like later (I'd like to add sprite registration points, tilemap drawing, objects that can update themselves, and clickable button UI stuff), but I'm trying to be conservative with what I move into the library in case I need to change behaviors later.

+Sorry about the underscores.

 ## How do?